Answers to Frequently Asked Questions

 Through Oakland School Finder, you can use your address to search for schools nearby.
-When you enter your street address, you will see a list with links to profiles of the charter and district public schools closest to your home.
+When you enter your street address and grade you are looking for, you will see a list with links to profiles of the charter and district public schools closest to your home.
 The tool also provides a map showing the locations of all Oakland public schools and links to school profiles that include details such as programs offered, school type and location, accountability ratings, enrollment data, and contact information.

-Once you’ve explored your school options and are ready to complete your applications – charter school application and district school (OUSD) application.
-Both application systems will list your school options based on the distance from your home address.
+Once you’ve explored your school options and are ready to complete your applications – charter school application and district school (OUSD) application – both applications will list your school options based on the distance from your home address.

 General Application Questions

-Any student who wants to attend a different school (district or charter) should participate in the open enrollment process.
+Any student who wants to attend a different school (district or charter) should participate in the On-Time Application process.
 Most people apply during key transition grades, such as TK/K, 6 or 9, but you are able to participate in any grade if you wish to attend a different school.